wso2/docs-is/en/docs/administer/getting-wso2-updates.md

 Find out more about WSO2 updates at <https://wso2.com/updates>.

-Check for new updates in your deployment environment by accessing the [WSO2 Updates Portal](https://updates-info.wso2.com/) using your WSO2 user credentials
+Check for new updates in your deployment environment by accessing the [WSO2 Updates Portal](https://updates-info.wso2.com/) using your WSO2 user credentials.